gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 +------------------+
 ```

-Another example is DataFrame.mapInPandas which allows users directly use the APIs in a pandas DataFrame without any restrictions such as the result length.
+Another example is `DataFrame.mapInPandas` which allows users to directly use the APIs in a pandas DataFrame
+without any restrictions such as the result length.

 ```python
 def pandas_filter_func(iterator):